Do you know how searchers are finding your business online?

 These longer phrases are called “long-tail keywords."
-So in order for businesses to optimize for voice search

-For instance, if you own a salon in Columbus, you might search for “Pedicure Columbus” and find that users are using voice search to ask “Where can I get a pedicure with fish in Columbus?”
+For instance, if you own a salon in Columbus, you might search Ubersuggest for “Pedicure Columbus” and find that users are using voice search to ask “Where can I get a pedicure with fish in Columbus?”

 Once you know what your long-tail keywords are, you can add them to your website's content.

-But remember that voice search usually uses more natural language than text searches, so the long-tail keywords will also need to look natural on your website.
+But remember that voice search usually uses more natural language than text searches, so the long-tail keywords will also need to be natural on your website.

-tactic that incorporates long-tail keywords and natural language is to answer questions your customers might pose.
+Another voice search optimization tactic that incorporates long-tail keywords and natural language is to answer questions your customers might pose.
 When a searcher uses voice to ask a question and your website's content answers that question, you will be more likely to appear in the search results for their query.

 But, as always, don't just optimize for search engines.
 Make sure to tailor your content to the people who are using the search engines to find your business.
-Don't forget to use natural language in posts and FAQ sections to be sure humans can understand your content.
+Use natural language in posts and FAQ sections to be sure humans can understand your content.